ohdar/wpbrsmedia/README.md

-# Welcome to the wpbrsmedia theme!
+# Welcome to the wpbrsmedia WordPress theme!

 Thank you for contributing to the project we all love!
 Your participation is vital to the WordPress theme project.